ConradIrwin/pry-rescue/README.md

 ### Rescuing an exception

 Finally.
-If you're doing your own exception handling, you can ask pry to open on an exception that you've caught.
+If you're doing your own exception handling, you can ask Pry to open on an exception that you've caught.
 For this to work you must be inside a Pry::rescue{ } block.

 ```ruby